earthbound19/all_possible_poems/README.md

 # all_possible_poems
-Creates and reads from a database of all possible poems that fit certain criteria.
+Creates and reads from a database of all possible generative poems that fit certain criteria.

 The criteria: